conditions

 If your dog becomes unusually lethargic, weak, or collapses, this could indicate a serious lack of oxygen and requires urgent medical attention.

 In some cases, the symptoms of a collapsed trachea can escalate quickly, leading to a life-threatening situation.
-If your dog experiences severe breathing difficulties, it’s essential to act swiftly:
+If your dog experiences severe breathing difficulties, it’s essential to act swiftly.

-Regular Check-Ups
+The Importance of Regular Check-Ups

 Routine veterinary visits are crucial for monitoring a dog with a collapsed trachea.
 These check-ups allow your veterinarian to assess the progression of the condition and adjust treatment plans as needed: